tscherrie/whatsapp-bot/README.md

 ## Features

 - Advanced character prompts using GPT-4.
 Meet Marvin and Marta
-- Voice responses using Google's Text-to-Speech API
+- Voice responses/messages using Google's Text-to-Speech API
+- Bots use reactions, emojis
+- They understand quoted messages
+- They actively say hi every now and then
 - Easy to install and use

 ## Installation